wprender/cloudbreak-docs/docs/azure.md

 Stack means the running cloud infrastructure that is created based on the instance groups configured earlier (`credential`, `instancegroups`, `network`, `securitygroup`).
-Same as in case of the API or UI the new cluster will use your templates and by using CloudFormation will launch your cloud stack.
+Same as in case of the API or UI the new cluster will use your templates and by using Azure ARM will launch your cloud stack.
 Use the following command to create a stack to be used with your Hadoop cluster:
 ```
 stack create --name myazurestack --region "North Europe"